 Alas, ’tis true I’ve let my thoughts run wild, and been a stranger to the truth.
 I’ve slandered my lord and his mother, and made my soul as spotted as my coat.
 (I’ve writ of my remorses before, so will say no more.)

 Now my lord’s mother, the Countess, has a new husband.
-He’s old, and sickly, so I went to the Field tonight to give newes of it.
+He’s old and sickly.
+I went to the Field tonight to give newes of it.

 The queen cats sayt the Countess was fool.
 If he’s sickly, so will their kits be.